Council Housing Complaints

 Council Housing Solicitors

-At CEL Solicitors we take council housing complaints very seriously and believe that everyone deserves to live in a safe, well-maintained property.
+At CEL Solicitors, we take council housing repair complaints very seriously and believe that everyone deserves to live in a safe, well-maintained property.

-As a tenant, we understand that you may have concerns about claiming against your landlord, but you don’t have to suffer unnecessarily.
-To find out your rights as a tenant and for a free initial assessment of your claim contact us today on 0808 281 2660 or 0203 893 2499; or email email@example.com.
+As a tenant, we understand that you may be worried about claiming against your council landlord, but you don’t have to suffer unnecessarily, and you cannot be evicted for complaining about repairs or for making a claim.
+To find out more about your rights as a council tenant and for a free initial assessment of your claim, contact us today on 0808 281 2660; or email email@example.com.